simon-ami/win-cli-mcp-server/README.md

     - `connectionId` (string): ID of the SSH connection to disconnect
   - Returns confirmation message

+- **create_ssh_connection**
+  - Create a new SSH connection
+  - Inputs:
+    - `connectionId` (string): ID for the new SSH connection
+    - `connectionConfig` (object): Connection configuration details including host, port, username, and either password or privateKeyPath
+  - Returns confirmation message

+- **read_ssh_connections**
+  - Read all configured SSH connections
+  - Returns a list of all SSH connections from the configuration

+- **update_ssh_connection**
+  - Update an existing SSH connection
+  - Inputs:
+    - `connectionId` (string): ID of the SSH connection to update
+    - `connectionConfig` (object): New connection configuration details
+  - Returns confirmation message

+- **delete_ssh_connection**
+  - Delete an SSH connection
+  - Input:
+    - `connectionId` (string): ID of the SSH connection to delete
+  - Returns confirmation message

+- **get_current_directory**
+  - Get the current working directory of the server
+  - Returns the current working directory path

+### Resources

+- **SSH Connections**
+  - URI format: `ssh://{connectionId}`
+  - Contains connection details with sensitive information masked
+  - One resource for each configured SSH connection
+  - Example: `ssh://raspberry-pi` shows configuration for the "raspberry-pi" connection

+- **SSH Configuration**
+  - URI: `ssh://config`
+  - Contains overall SSH configuration and all connections (with passwords masked)
+  - Shows settings like defaultTimeout, maxConcurrentSessions, and the list of connections

+- **Current Directory**
+  - URI: `cli://currentdir`
+  - Contains the current working directory of the CLI server
+  - Shows the path where commands will execute by default

+- **CLI Configuration**
+  - URI: `cli://config`
+  - Contains the CLI server configuration (excluding sensitive data)
+  - Shows security settings, shell configurations, and SSH settings

 ## Security Considerations

 - Commands are blocked based on executable names and full paths